Lucy-829928/ECE350-Lab/feedback-2/Lab2_Report_sub11.md

 ```
 ---- test5 ----
 alloc Request size=5, metadata_size=28
-ALLOCATED address with location of metadata 20008378
 alloc Request size=8, metadata_size=28
-ALLOCATED address with location of metadata 2000839c
 alloc Request size=8, metadata_size=28
-ALLOCATED address with location of metadata 200083c0
 PASS: allocated block for k_mem_alloc(5) is 36 bytes and allocated block for k_mem_alloc(8) is 36 bytes (should be the same)
 <serial timeout>
 <end of test>